-Ireland overcome 'chaos' to set up dream England date
+From laughing at chaos to 'dream' Grand Slam date

 'It's what dreams are made of'

-Victory over Scotland means Ireland are one win away from their first Grand Slam since 2018 as they the World Cup later this year in France.
+Victory over Scotland means Ireland are one win away from their first Grand Slam since 2018 as they prepare for the World Cup later this year in France.

 To achieve that, they must carve out one last win in Dublin against an England side who were humiliated by France at Twickenham on Saturday.

-And having overcome Wales, France, Italy and Scotland, Farrell says battling England with the Grand Slam on the line for his side will provide a fitting climax to the championship.
+And having overcome Wales, France, Italy and Scotland, Farrell says battling England with the Grand Slam on the line for his side will provide a fitting climax to the championship - particularly as the match falls on the day after St Patrick's Day.

 "It is what dreams are made of.
 To play England at home on the last weekend, on St Paddy's weekend, for a Grand Slam, it doesn't get any better than that," said Farrell.